Existence of unimodular triangulations - positive results: Introduction

 \section{Introduction}

 Unimodular triangulations of lattice polytopes arise in algebraic geometry, commutative algebra, integer programming and, of course, combinatorics.
-Admitting a unimodular triangulation is a property with nice implications, but presumably ``most'' lattice polytopes do not have such a triangulation.
+Admitting a unimodular triangulation is a property with nice implications, but presumably ``most'' lattice polytopes do not have such a triangulation (see Question~\ref{question:most_do_not} for a precise statement).
 In this paper we review methods for constructing unimodular triangulations and classes of polytopes which are known to have unimodular triangulations.

 After defining the basic objects and fixing notation in Section~\ref{sec:what}, in Section~\ref{sec:why} we explain why unimodular triangulations are important.
-We then embed the property of having a unimodular triangulation into a hierarchy of related properties in Section~\ref{sec:hierarchy} and preview what does and does not appear in this paper in Section ~\ref{sec:results} before listing some open questions in Section~\ref{sec:questions}.
+We then embed the property of having a unimodular triangulation into a hierarchy of related properties in Section~\ref{sec:hierarchy} and preview what does and does not appear in this paper in Sections~\ref{sec:results} and~\ref{sec:whatnot}, before listing some open questions in Section~\ref{sec:questions}.

 The rest of the paper is divided into three parts.
 In Section~\ref{sec:methods} we present methods of constructing unimodular triangulations, as well as how unimodular triangulations of certain polytopes can be used in constructions of unimodular triangulations for more complicated cases.
 This includes the analysis of joins, products, and projections.
 In Section~\ref{sec:toric-groebner-bases} we review the relationship between unimodular triangulations and Gr\"obner bases of toric ideals, a correspondence that can be exploited in both directions.